bclehmann/wstat/README.md

 ## OSX Users

-It should work, but I have no idea how well it works, I don't have a Mac to test it on, and I am hesitant to pirate OSX and stick it in a VM.
+It should work, but I have no idea how well it will work, I don't have a Mac to test it on, and I am hesitant to pirate OSX and stick it in a VM.
 Let me know how it goes if you try it.

 ## 32 Bit, ARM, etc